cloud

 www.gov.uk/government/publications/national-curriculum-in-england-framework-for-key- stages-1-to-4

-Each area has a long-term plan.
-This indicates what topics, and which National Curriculum objectives are taught in each term or year.
-We have reviewed our long-term plan to ensure coverage across the Key Stages.
+The Foundation subjects, with a strong link to English, are taught using a thematic approach which is planned using Cornerstones Curriculum Maestro.
+Each topic has a long-term plan, which clearly links to the objectives and outcomes for each year group, for each subject area.
+This indicates the topics, and the National Curriculum objectives that are taught in each term or year.
+We continuously review our long-term plan to ensure coverage across both Key Stages.

 With our termly targets for each child we give clear guidance on the objectives, teaching strategies and key thinking skills that we use when teaching each topic.
 We teach all subjects using the National Curriculum (2014).
 This ensures progression in learning and provides pupils with many opportunities to consolidate learning.
 Our medium-term plans show the objectives being taught and how the pupils will learn, i.e. the activities that they will undertake and the skills that they will develop.

-All elements of the curriculum have been adapted with permission from Hamilton trust.
-PSHE is supported by the PSHE association website and affiliated resources.
+All elements of the curriculum have been developed using Cornerstones Curriculum Maestro.
+PSHE is supported by the Coram Life Education- SCARF and affiliated resources from TWINKL.

 5. Pupils with special needs

-All pupils at Calder Lodge have an EHC plan.
+All pupils at Calder Lodge have an EHC plan and IEP’s are written for all pupils to demonstrate progress towards their targets.
 The curriculum in our school is designed to provide access and opportunity for all pupils who attend the school.
 If we think it necessary to adapt the curriculum to meet the needs of individual pupils, then we do so.

 The school provides a profile for each of the pupils which sets out the analysis of the need, strengths and areas for development and how these will be supported.
 Advice from the appropriate external agencies is incorporated into the profile.